pelayoarbues/SouthAfrica_mobility/README.md

 	+ Cannot yet be determined = 6
 	+ Unspecified = 9

 Assistive devices: This question is aimed at finding out whether household members use any correctional aids for their general functioning.
-The enumerator is instructed to read out all options and mark either “Yes” or “No”.
-‘Other assistive devices' refers to anything that helps people with their normal functioning.
-It could be a guide dog for the blind; oxygen tank to assist with breathing; or, in the case of someone who had their colon removed, a bag to assist with their bodily waste clearance, etc.

 - Eye glasses/spectacles/contact lenses (Q12EYE)
 	+ Yes = 1